kat-ar/c_course/README.md

 # c_course
-Codes from C course I did at the beginning of my math studies (comments in polish)
+Codes from C course (beginner level, programming introduction) I did at the beginning of my math studies.
+Set of solved excercises.
+Comments in polish.